Getting The Most From The 2024 UK Corporate Governance Reforms

 Another Practical Example of Streamlining?

 In our consultants’ corporate experience and with clients, we often see examples of manual reconciliations, perhaps between accounts or sub-ledgers.
-Team members often overlook that the system, or a simple add-on or re-configuration, can automatically perform the reconciliation.
+Team members frequently overlook that the system, or a simple add-on or re-configuration, can automatically perform the reconciliation.
 Where that option exists, only a system-enabled (SOx) control that describes the automatic reconciliation is required.
 That control would typically only be subject to control testing every second year.

 The Benefits of Standardisation